michaelsboost/Polyrise/README.md

 Want to contribute?
 Great!

 You can submit a pull request or simply share the project :)

+*As of March 29th, 2023 Polyrise is no longer an active project.
+All updates as of that date and on are solely contributor based implementations.*

 Of course Polyrise is free and open source, so you can always fork the project and have fun :)